 If You’re having problems passing the NCLEX, these tips could be the big change

 With the NCLEX timing is everything.
 You should answer your questions within one minute (get that through your head).
-Depending on how fast you answer questions, there could be a difference on how you’re graded.
-You don’t necessarily need to get them right every time but you need to answer them quickly.
+Depending on how fast you answer questions, could affect how you’ll be graded.
+You don’t necessarily need to get them right every time but you need to answer them quickly everytime.

 The NCLEX gives you brownie points when you answer fast.
 Remember you’ll not be penalized for answering them wrong but you’ll be rewarded for answering them quickly.
 You’ll also be penalized if you answer them right but take too much time.
-You are given a certain advantage on the grading by answering questions quickly, even if some of them are wrong.
+By answering questions quickly, even if some of them are wrong will ensure you’ll stay in the game until the end.
+It gives you one more chance to pass.

 It make sense because in nursing you need to make fast decisions over situations you know little about.
 So when people say don’t overthink, it’s because you really don’t have the time to do it.
 When you answer a question right but uses about 5 min. the same question come up again, just worded differently.
 They want to know how well you know about a subject, and if you know really well you answer it fast.
 The best method is to look at each question, read it carefully, make a decision, select the best answer and move on.
 Another issue involving timing is how long you take to retake the test if you failed – don’t delay.
 You are never really ready for this test.
 If you failed go back and do it again!